 Before the global 2022 outbreak, Yinka-Ogunleye says, doctors controlled monkeypox in Nigeria by isolating infected people.
 Then they traced their close contacts to find other people who might be at risk.
 Vaccines and antiviral medications exist.
 However, she says, they have not been available in Nigeria to limit the disease’s impact or spread there.
 In fact, treatment often is not needed, she says.
 The body usually clears the virus on its own.

-Outside of Africa, including in the United States, smallpox vaccines are being used against monkeypox.
-The shots can be given to people exposed to someone with monkeypox.
+Outside of Africa, including in the United States, smallpox vaccines are being used against mpox.
+The shots can be given to people exposed to someone with mpox.
 The vaccine may keep the exposed person from getting the disease.

 An antiviral drug that was developed to treat smallpox is also available in some places.
 Scientists and doctors aren’t sure how well it works against mpox.
 Human trials to test that were launched in late August 2022.